-The purpose of this paper is to confirm that such a transition occurs in this model.
-To do this, we must understand the typical (quenched) behavior of these counts, which in general may deviate drastically from what one would predict from their expected (annealed) value (see \cite{chensen} and the discussion in \cite{fyo-maywigner-2}).
-While powerful heuristics for the typical behavior exist in the physics literature \cite{quenched-complexity,complex-replica}, rigorously computing them, and understanding when they coincide with their annealed counterparts, has only seen progress quite recently.
+While powerful heuristics for computing the typical behavior exist in the physics literature \cite{quenched-complexity,complex-replica}, rigorously computing them, and understanding when they coincide with their annealed counterparts, has only seen progress quite recently.
 In particular, in the relaxational case, major progress was made by Subag \cite{pspin-second}, who showed that the number of local minima for the spherical $p$-spin model concentrates around its average.
 This result was then extended by Subag and Zeitouni \cite{subag-ofer-new} to the number of critical points.
 These results have proven important in establishing properties of the dynamics \cite{pspin-second-application3} as well as properties of corresponding potential landscape \cite{pspin-second-application1,pspin-second-application4}.
-These works have since been extended to other models in the relaxational case \cite{pspin-second-application2,kivimae,david-quench}.
-The main result of this paper is an extension of these methods, and in particular the required results in random matrix theory, to the simplest model in the non-relaxational case.
+Additionally, these works have since been extended to other models in the relaxational case \cite{pspin-second-application2,kivimae,david-quench}.
+The main goal of this paper is an extension of these methods, and in particular the required framework and results in random matrix theory, the non-relaxational setting.

 We now recall the model, introduced in \cite{original-glassy} and based on the earlier model introduction in the $p=2$ case introduced by \cite{original-1}.
-Fix a choice of $p\ge 3$ and $\tau\in (-(p-1)^{-1},1)$.
+Fix a choice of $p\ge 3$ and $\tau\in [-(p-1)^{-1},1]$.
 Let $\b{f}(x)=(f_k(x))_{k=1}^{N}$ be the smooth centered Gaussian vector-valued function on $\R^N$ whose components satisfy

 where $(x,y)_N=N^{-1}\sum_{i=1}^Nx_iy_i$ denotes the Euclidean inner product.
-We then define $\b{F}$ for $x\in \SN$ by
+We then define $\b{F}(x)$ for $x\in \SN$ by